aws-samples/security-baseline-self-test/README.md

 }
 ```
 >
-> When conducting an inspection using CloudShell, you need to additionally grant the AWSCloudShellFullAccess permission.
+> Tip) When conducting an inspection using CloudShell, you need to additionally grant the AWSCloudShellFullAccess permission.
 >
 > 6. After creating the IAM policy, connect the created IAM policy to the IAM user, and click "Next" to complete user creation.
 >